JoshDavies/CV/README.md

 -------------
 # Skills
 #### 🔸 Problem solver
-Communication & teamwork are key to solving a problem.
-As a property manager I worked closely with residents and contractors to co-ordinate and resolve all kinds of issues.
-As a coder, I enjoy breaking complexity down into simple steps and dividing responsibilites between team members.
+I enjoy breaking complexity down into simple steps by planning ahead & evalutating in retrospect.
+As a property manager, good communication with residents & contractors was essential to resolving all kinds of issues.

 #### 🔸 Creative
-I am Passionate about good design of all kinds, including devoloping well structured code.
+I am passionate about great design of all kinds, including devoloping well structured code.
 Studying as an artist, taught me to continually self-evaluate work and listen to peer feedback in order to improve.

 #### 🔸 Fast learner
 I started work in the property sector inexperienced.
 By demonstrating a willingness to learn, I was promoted to managing my own portfolio after 16 months.
-I apply the same mindset to programming; learning to build an app in a new language in under two weeks.
+I apply this same mindset to programming; learning to build an app in a new language within two weeks.

 -----------
 # Education